Contact Sales

 You can improve your click-through rate by:

-• Performing A/B testing with different advertisements
+• A/B testing different ad headlines and descriptions

 3. Conversion rate